Best Waders For River Fishing in 2025: Guide Approved Waders

 On average, I get 450 to 550 days on the water before they leak. (excluding puntures)

 Mid-Range Waders – In my experience, waders between $300 and $500 dollars are built well, are more durable, and last a lot longer than cheaper waders.
 On average, a $400 pair of waders is good for about 300 to 400 days on the water before they leak.
-These are good for guys that fish over 60 days a year.
+These are good for guys who fish over 60 days a year.

 Budget Waders – If you fish less than 10 days a year and you are on a tight budget, these are an option..
 However, I hate recommending waders under $100 because the build quality sucks and you don’t know if they will last 50 days on the water or if they will ruin your 3 day weekend trip becuase they leak the first day.
 Seriously, some are that bad.